Corn Puddin’

 Nothin’ like it with ham an’ green beans.

-other spellings: corn custard, sweet corn pudding, holiday corn, and church supper corn pudding
+variations: corn custard, sweet corn pudding, holiday corn, church supper corn pudding

 ★ Think of corn pudding as halfway between casserole and dessert. ★